 A programme to reform the Barbadian tax system was launched in 1993, initially with a focus on direct taxation.
-By 1995 the stabilization tax and some other payroll levies were abolished, the number of personal income tax brackets was reduced from 6 to 2, the corporation tax rate was equalise with the top personal income tax rate at 40 percent, and many exemptions were eliminated.
-A value-added tax (VAT) was introduced at the start of 1997 with a basic rate of 15 percent, except for hotel accommodations at 7.5 percent.
+By 1995 the stabilisation tax and some other payroll levies were abolished, the number of personal income tax brackets was reduced from six to two, the corporation tax rate was equalised with the top personal income tax rate at 40 per cent, and many exemptions were eliminated.
+A value-added tax (VAT) was introduced at the start of 1997 with a basic rate of 15 per cent, except for hotel accommodations at 7.5 per cent.
 The VAT significantly simplified the tax system as it replaced 11 indirect taxes, and also proved to be revenue enhancing.